Paula's Body Shop

 Top Food Sources

 This is a sampling of food source options, not a complete list.
+Original source links have been removed due to so many health institutions removing their data.
 It is easy enough to query responsible internet sites to find out the magnesium levels in the foods you consume.

 • Dark chocolate - 64.6 mg per 1 oz

-• Blackstrap, unsulphured molasses - 40 mg per 1 Tbsp serving.
+• Blackstrap, unsulphured molasses - 10% of Daily Value per 1 Tbsp serving.

 • Avocado, whole - 58 mg per 1 medium